 To watch a talk about the Warrior archetype and anger please go to

-If you’d like to explore your anger one to one or in a Shadow Work group please see our websites:
+If you’d like to explore your anger in an Individual session or in a Shadow Work group please see our websites: